-Besides, the analyst confirms that neither the analyst nor his/her associates (as defined in the code of conduct issued by The Hong Kong Securities and Futures Commission) (1) have dealt in or traded in the stock(s) covered in this research report within 30 calendar days prior to the date of issue of this report; (2) will deal in or trade in the stock(s) covered in this research report 3 business days after the date of issue of this report; (3) serve as an officer of any of the Hong Kong listed companies covered in this report; and (4) have any financial interests in the Hong Kong listed companies covered in this report.
+Besides, the analyst confirms that neither the analyst nor his/her associates (as defined in the code of conduct issued by The Hong Kong Securities and Futures Commission) (1) have dealt in or traded in the stock(s) covered in this research report within 30 calendar days prior to the date of issue of this report; (2) will deal in or trade in the stock(s) covered in this research report 3 business days after the date of issue of this report; (3) serve as an officer of any of the Hong Kong listed companies covered in this report; and (4) have any financial interests in the Hong Kong listed companies covered in this report; and (4) have any financial interests in the Hong Kong listed companies covered in this report.

-CMBIS Ratings
+Disclosure

+CMBIS or its affiliate(s) have investment banking relationship with the issuers covered in this report in preceding 12 months.
-BUY Stock with potential return of over 15% over next 12 months SELL Stock with potential return of +15% to -10% over next 12 months SELL Stock with potential loss of over 10% over next 12 months

-NOT RATED : Stock is not rated by CMBIS

-OUTPERFORM : Industry expected to outperform the relevant broad market benchmark over next 12 months

-MARKET-PERFORM : Industry expected to perform in-line with the relevant broad market benchmark over next 12 months

-UNDERPERFORM : Industry expected to underperform the relevant broad market benchmark over next 12 months
+Stock with potential return of +15% to -10% over next 12 months Stock with potential loss of over 10% over next 12 months Stock is not rated by CMBIS ndustry expected to outperform the relevant broad market benchmark over next 12 months ndustry expected to perform in-line with the relevant broad market benchmark over next 12 months ndustry expected to underperform the relevant broad market benchmark over next 12 months